 38. Protection of officers, members and others

-No liability attaches to the chief executive officer, any inspector, authorised person, officer of the Department, or to the Committee or a sub-committee or any member of the Committee or any sub-committee for any act or omission that occurred in good faith and in exercise or purported exercise or in discharge or purported discharge of his or its functions under this Act.
+No liability attaches to the chief executive officer, any inspector, authorised person or officer of the Department for any act or omission that occurred in good faith and in exercise or purported exercise or in discharge or purported discharge of his or its functions under this Act.

 [Section 38 amended by No. 1 of 1991 s.
-14.]
+14; No. 23 of 2014 s.
+94.]

 39. Evidentiary provisions